dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 ## Middleware issue when behind an Nginx reverse proxy

 When a request is proxied by Nginx, the `Accept-Encoding` header is removed.
-This prevents the middleware from compressing the response.
+Removal of the `Accept-Encoding` header prevents the middleware from compressing the response.
 For more information, see [NGINX: Compression and Decompression](https://www.nginx.com/resources/admin-guide/compression-and-decompression/).
-This issue is tracked by [Figure out pass-through compression for Nginx (BasicMiddleware #123)](https://github.com/aspnet/BasicMiddleware/issues/123).
+This issue is tracked by [Figure out pass-through compression for Nginx (aspnet/BasicMiddleware \#123)](https://github.com/aspnet/BasicMiddleware/issues/123).

 ## Working with IIS dynamic compression